TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 ## Contract Structure

 `TrojanToken.sol` is an ERC20-compliant token contract with a built-in bonding curve.
 This token is used as the "approved token" for the Trojan DAO main contract.
 TROJ tokens can be minted through the contract, which uses a bonding curve as an automated market maker.
+The smart contract accumulates Ether when participants mint the token and it distributes Ether when participants burn it.

 'TrojanPool.sol' In our example implementation, the minting process is subject to a 2% DAO tax, where the tax amount is deposited into the Trojan Pool, a follow-on funding contract that mirrors the investments of the Trojan DAO.
 Burning tokens similarly is taxed 3% to the DAO.
 Transfers of the token are subject to a 1% "redistribution" tax, whereby the tax is redistributed to all the token holders.
 We used "Sparkle" token in our example implementation.